Endeavor Untold

 Pieter de Villiers, co-founder & CEO of Clickatell (9B+ messages monthly, 5B users), shares how life changed when his co-founder and best friend Danie was diagnosed with leukemia.

-The Story of Untold Stories
+The Story of Endeavor Untold

-The idea for Untold Stories originally came about when Endeavor Global CMO, Silvia Cavalcanti, encountered her own mental health struggles as a founder.
+The idea for Endeavor Untold originally came about when Endeavor Global CMO, Silvia Cavalcanti, encountered her own mental health struggles as a founder.
 After the sale of her company, she began experiencing anxiety and panic attacks.

 Years later, after joining Endeavor, she was in Istanbul, interviewing founders about their scale-up hurdles.
 Most answers were technical — fundraising, hiring, growth.
 Then she decided to go off script.
 She shared her own emotional crash she had after the sale of her company.